Summer Camp Series

 - The participant has a health condition that limits participation in activities of long duration.

 - The CCPR staff have yet to, with the family, find the right plan to facilitate participation.

-- CCPR staff have not yet reached agreement with the family on a support plan for the camper.
+- CCPR staff have not yet reached an agreement with the family on a support plan for participation.

-Whenever such a circumstance arises, CCPR reserves the right to delay the start of participation, or temporarily suspend a camper, until CCPR and the family can develop a plan that assures safe and enjoyable participation for all campers.
+Whenever such a circumstance arises, CCPR reserves the right to delay the start of participation, or temporarily suspend a participant, until CCPR and the family develop a plan that assures safe and enjoyable participation for all participants.